New online humane education learning opportunities are coming!

 Kids Camp features a different curriculum each week, enabling children who attend a season’s worth of camps to have unique experiences.
 Camps are facilitated by our humane education staff using resources developed by the Humane Society of Pinellas and other organizations in the field of humane education.

-Due to the state of emergency, Kids Camps have been postponed until further notice.
+Due ongoing Covid-19 restrictions, Kids Camps have been postponed until further notice.

 Reading with Pets